 Lauren Bark is a Maryland Licensed Clinical Professional Art Therapist (LCPAT) with national Board Certification (ATR-BC).
 She obtained a bachelor’s degree in psychology from University of Maryland, Baltimore County and a master’s degree in art therapy from Drexel University.
 Lauren is a Maryland Board of Professional Counselors and Therapists Approved Art Therapy Supervisor.

-For six years, Lauren was the Art Therapist at a non-profit agency where she supported individuals who had been impacted by domestic violence, sexual assault, and human trafficking.
+For six years, Lauren was the art therapist at a local non-profit agency where she supported individuals impacted by domestic violence, sexual assault, and human trafficking.
 She previously worked at an outpatient mental health clinic for children and a residential treatment facility for adolescents and young adults.

-According to the American Art Therapy Association, Art Therapy engages the mind, body, and spirit in ways that are distinct from talk therapy; “kinesthetic, sensory, perceptual, and symbolic opportunities” can bypass the limitations of language, giving voice to internal experiences.
+According to the American Art Therapy Association, art therapy engages the mind, body, and spirit in ways that are distinct from talk therapy; “kinesthetic, sensory, perceptual, and symbolic opportunities” can bypass the limitations of language, giving voice to internal experiences.

 Lauren maintains an eclectic, person-centered, strengths-based, and trauma-informed approach in her art and talk therapy practice.
 She helps individuals of all ages engage in creative self-expression and reflection, explore and regulate emotions, change unhelpful thinking patterns, resolve self-destructive behaviors, process trauma, gain insight, reduce stress and anxiety, and improve mood, outlook, and self-acceptance.